sbaldasty/sbaldasty.github.io/content/notebook/2023-06-13/mpyc-lessons.md

+---
-## Hard learned lessons from mpyc today:
+title: Lessons learned about mpyc
+---

 `mpyc.argmax` returns both the index of the highest argument (in position 0) and the value of the highest argument (in position 1).